What is an overdraft?

 Benefits of a bank overdraft

-Interest is only charged on the amount overdrawn (when fees and charges are paid on time).
-A monthly service fee may also be charged, depending on the type of overdraft you choose.
+Interest is only charged on the amount used (when fees and charges are paid on time).
+A monthly loan account fee may also be charged.

 When is a bank overdraft not the best option?